michaelodusami/Yumex/README.md

 -   [✅] **By default, the time created, title, and number of upvotes for each post is shown on the feed**
 -   [ ] **Clicking on a post shall direct the user to a new page for the selected post**
 -   [✅] **Users can sort posts by either their created time or upvotes count**
--   [ ] **Users can search for posts by title**
+-   [ ] **Users can search for posts by title** (implement after database)
 -   [ ] **A separate post page for each created post, where any additional information is shown is linked whenever a user clicks a post**
 -   [ ] **Users can leave comments underneath a post on the post's separate page**
 -   [✅] **Each post should have an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
--   [ ] **A previously created post can be edited or deleted from its post page**
+-   [ ] **A previously created post can be edited or deleted from its post page** (implement after database)
--   [ ] **Optional Feture, but Necessary** Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation OR Users can delete posts if their personal id matches the id of the post
+-   [ ] **Optional Feture, but Necessary** Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation OR Users can delete posts if their personal id matches the id of the post (implement after database)

 The following **optional** features are implemented: